grantila/already/README.md

 ## reflect

 A promise can be either resolved or rejected, but sometimes it's convenient to have a shared flow for either occasion.
 That's when `reflect` comes in handy.
-It takes a promise as argument, and returns a promise to a `Reflection` object which contains the promise **or** error, and the booleans `isResolved` and `isRejected`.
+It takes a promise as argument, and returns a promise to a `Reflection` object which contains the *value* **or** *error*, and the booleans `isResolved` and `isRejected`.

 ```ts
 import { reflect } from 'already'